SECUREFOREST/WebMap/README.md

 ## Roadmap for v2.4x
 You love WebMap and you know python?
 We need your help!
 This is what we want deploy for the v2.4:
-- [In progress] Improve template: try to define better the html template and charts
-- [In progress] Various bug fixes

 - [todo] Improve API: create a documentation/wiki about it
 - [todo] Wiki: create WebMap User Guide on GitHub
 - [todo] Zaproxy: Perform web scan using the OWASP ZAP API

+## Changes on v2.3a
+- [In progress] Improve template: try to define better the html template and charts
+- [In progress] Various bug fixes

 ## Changes on v2.3
 - Scan diff: show difference between two scheduled nmap scan report